 Note: The ldapsearch utility is not automatically pre-installed with Ansible Tower, however, you can install it from the openldap-clients package.

 3. In the Ansible Tower User Interface, click Authentication from the Settings ( Menu screen

 4. Select the LDAP tab.

-Note: Starting with Ansible Tower 3.3, you can configure multiple LDAP servers by specifying the server to configure (otherwise, leave the server at Default):
+Note: You can configure multiple LDAP servers by specifying the server to configure (otherwise, leave the server at Default):